Short reverberation time does not do the whole trick in healthcare facilities, it´s the peaks that will wake the

 Values on reverberation time in both rooms met the Swedish Standard SS25268 that demands max.
-0.6 seconds from 125 Hz – 4000 Hz (125 Hz is not included in the standard).
+0.6 seconds from 250 Hz – 4000 Hz (125 Hz is not included in the standard).
 Especially in the low frequency area the experimental room had improved and the curve was in general more uniform.
 On paper both rooms look ‘good’ when it comes to reverberation time, but the results on C50 showed another picture.

 Speech clarity is of great importance and the measurements show that even when we have rooms with relatively short reverberation time – speech clarity can be bad.
 In the control room we see values under 5 dB in the lower frequencies which is highly problematic in a sound environment that has to support communication.
 Mid and high frequencies are considered to be OK in control room.

 In the experimental room we see another world.
 Above 9 dB in all frequency bands is a great result – and this environment is even good enough to support speech communication for hearing impaired people!
 Just noticeable difference according to ISO 3382-1 for C50 is 1 dB so the perception of the two rooms are definitely different.
 The result for the experimental room is impressive in general.

 Reverberation time is not enough

 So what did the changes in reverberation time and speech clarity mean for the sound pressure levels in general?